-The Rebels again found themselves in the national spotlight in the 2002 season as Ole Miss climbed as high as No. 6 in the national rankings following a series win at then No. 2 Alabama.
+The Rebels again found themselves in the national spotlight in the 2002 season as Ole Miss climbed as high as No. 6 in the national rankings following a series win at then-No. 2 Alabama.
 It was the highest national ranking for the Rebels since finishing the 1969 season ranked No. 6 by Collegiate Baseball.
-Ole Miss would also see its first Freshman of the Year in the SEC as outfielder Seth Smith earned the honor from the league.
+Ole Miss would also see its first SEC Freshman of the Year as outfielder Seth Smith earned the honor from the league.

-One member of that pitching staff, two-way player Stephen Head, would be named SEC Freshman of the Year and also named national Freshman of the Year along with All-America honors.
+One member of that pitching staff, two-way player Stephen Head, was named SEC Freshman of the Year and also earned national Freshman of the Year along with All-America honors.

 The groundwork was laid for the future as the Rebels would reach even greater heights in the coming years.